tflynn615/Tweet_Stock_Analysis/Deviverable_3/README.md

 ## Deliverable 3

+The deliverable 3 folder contains work that were completed in the iteration progress from weeks 2 and 3.
+For the summary of the project as a whole, reference the main readme file uner `**Tweet_Stock_Analysis**`.

 ### Presentation Slides
 Updated presentation slides to capture project summary, selection journey, technology used, data exploration, data analysis, machine learning, data visualization, conclusion and iteration opportunities. **[Click Here to Access Presentation Slides](https://docs.google.com/presentation/d/1eiDhg26rj6FX_s-b5r3N7FIJo1qq6LhwhcxKrEpWc80/edit?usp=sharing)**

 ### Database Connection
 Data collected from Kaggle and Yahoo Finance were cleaned using `pandas` and brought into our postgress sql database, `pgadmin 4`.
 Ticker tables (x5) were brought into our database and consolidated to form our master table data using postgres and connected to our ipynb file for machine learning.
+This step added the connection requirement that was further clarified with our TA.

 ### Machine Learning